danielrindunica/kubeword/README.md

 helm install grafana .
 ```

 Congratulations!
 You have successfully installed kubeword.
-You can now get to explore the application and get your credentials by following the Helm prompt.
+You can now get to explore the application and get your credentials.

+## Usage

+Follow these instructions to effectively use kubeword:

+1. **Getting Started:** You can achive with this project a Wordpress Blog that is hosted in GKE - Google Kubernetes Engine.
+To take fully advantage of the project you can tweak it to your personal likings.

+2. **Step-by-Step Guide:** Hot to enable SSL on my Blog.

+To be completated

+## Configuration

+kubeword offers flexibility through configuration options that allow you to tailor the behavior of the project to your needs.
+Here's how you can configure the project:

+1. **Infrastructure:** Some aspects of kubeword can also be configured using infrastructure files.
+Refer to the `terraform` directory for the configuration files.
+These files include:

+   - **Terraform:** terraform.tfvars

+1. **Appication:** Open the `helm` directory in your project to find the configuration files.
+These files control various settings such as:

+   - **Wordpress:** values.yaml
+   - **Grafana:** values.yaml
+   - **Prometheus:** values.yaml